neo4j-contrib/neo4j-faker/README.md

 ```$xslt
 //
-// generating a Person City structute with relationships
+// generating a Person City structure with relationships
 //
 create index on :City(name);